JuliaSpaceMissionDesign/Tempo.jl/docs/src/tutorials/t01_epochs.md

 e3 = Epoch(40, TAI)
 e1 - e3
 ```
 Notice that this operation can be performed only if the two epochs are defined on the same timescale.
+When computing the difference between two epochs, the result is returned in the
+form of a [`Duration`](@ref) object.
+The [`value`](@ref) can then be used to retrieve the
+actual number of seconds it represents.

 Epochs can also be shifted forward and backwards in time by adding or subtracting an arbitrary number of seconds:
 ```@repl init